Hikaru Ito: 2013

+2014

 With the entry of former SoftBank catcher Katsuki Yamazaki, even though Ito appeared in the same number of games as the previous year, his plate appearances decreased.
-Nevertheless, he managed to surpass his previous record of RBIs by 8 runs.
+Nevertheless, he managed to surpass his previous record of RBI by 8 runs.
 He led the Pacific League in both offense and defense as a catcher, earning himself both Best Nine and Golden Glove awards.
 He helped Chihiro Kaneko achieve the lowest ERA among this year's NPB pitchers, and together, they were given the League's Battery Award via unanimous panel decision.

 He was chosen as the player's chairman for 2015 during offseason, and participated in the 2014 Suzuki All-Star Series, a five-game friendly competition with a squad of US major leaguers.

+Yokohama DeNA BayStars

+A free agent after the 2018 season, Ito signed with the Yokohama DeNA BayStars, playing for the team from 2019 to 2025.
+With Yokohama, Ito won the 2024 Japan Series.

+Tohoku Rakuten Golden Eagles

+On November 18, 2025, Ito signed with the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball.

 Playing style

 His right arm can throw at a distance of 120 meters, while his 50-meter dash is clocked at 6.0 seconds.
-Overall, he's a well-rounded player in terms of speed, offense and defense, but his hitting and strikeout rates still have room for improvement.
-He has a reputation for drawing out the best in pitchers by using their strengths to their advantage.
+He's a well-rounded player in terms of speed, offense and defense.
+He also has a reputation for drawing out the best in pitchers by using their strengths to their advantage.